Obeid & Partners

 A representative of a leading EPC contractor, part of the BUTEC group, says: “Ziad Obeid was a brilliant advocate and a fine strategist.
 There is no doubt his engineering background was a great added value.”

 One client, the chief operating officer of an international construction company, says that she had the privilege of working with all three Obeids and that, collectively, they are “a force to be reckoned with”.
-She went on to say that “The team is tenacious when required and very strategic in their planning.
+She went on to say: “The team is tenacious when required and very strategic in their planning.
 I couldn’t recommend Obeid Law Firm enough.”